-Megalopolis Greece – Ancient Capital of Arcadia in the Peloponnese
+Megalopolis Greece – Arcadia Ancient Greece

 As part of our Peloponnese road trip we visited the remains of the ancient city of Megalopoli in Arcadia, southern Greece.
 Intrigued by the history of this ancient Greek city on which I read about in general travel guides, I looked for some more information to share with you about ancient Megalopolis.

 Are you planning a road trip in Greece?
 If you are interested in a road trip through the Peloponesse, we have made one, and you can read about it in our blogpost >> Road Trip Peloponnese.

 Greek Theater in Arcadia Ancient Greece

 The remains of ancient Megalopolis are located three kilometers outside the modern town, along the road Megalopoli-Adritsenas .
 This ancient Greek historical site is home to the ruins of the largest theater of ancient Greece of those days.
 It’s estimated that it had space for 20,000 people.

 Arcadia Ancient Greece